Skip to main content

 Agip Kenya was the first Eni company to operate in the field of import and distribution of oil products and by-products, nitrogen fertilisers, and synthetic rubber from the 1960s.
 Today, as Eni Kenya, we are also engaged in exploration activities in the offshore in six blocks located in the deep waters of the Lamu Basin, off Mombasa.

 Kenya is the first African country in which we have built an oilseed pressing plant for the extraction of vegetable oil for the production of biofuel.
-Located in Wote, Makueni County, the centre, also known as an agri-hub, has a capacity of 15,000 tons per year and, since 2022, has been supplying the Eni biorefinery in Gela.
+Located in Wote, Makueni County, Eni’s first agri-hub on the continent has a capacity of 15,000 tons per year and, since 2022, has supplied the Eni biorefinery in Gela.

 This is a new model in the agribusiness sector that allows Kenya to enter the global industrial chain for the production of agri-feedstock, which are raw materials cultivated on degraded, semi-arid or abandoned land that are not in competition with the food supply chain.